Trustee specification - income generation

 As the SLA is both a company and a charity board members are registered trustees (as a Registered Charity: 313660 in England and Wales, SC039453 in Scotland), and also Directors of the SLA as a Company limited by Guarantee, (registered in England no. 552476).

-Former secondary school teacher, now Senior Librarian, School, Children and Young People's Service for East Lothian Council, where I am responsible for the children and young people's portfolio for the public libraries, and the services to schools including school librarians.
-Past chair of YLG and the CKG.
+Agnès is a former secondary school teacher and is now Senior Librarian for School, Children and Young People's Services at East Lothian Council.
+She is responsible for the children and young people's portfolio for public libraries and services to schools and school librarians.
+She is a Past Chair of CILIP YLG and the Carnegie Greenaway Award.